Home/Nutritional Comparison

 Steamed Garlic

-Steamed garlic is a versatile ingredient known for its strong flavor and numerous health benefits.
-It is rich in antioxidants and has been linked to improved heart health and immune function.
+Steamed garlic is a versatile ingredient known for its rich flavor and numerous health benefits, including antioxidant properties and potential cardiovascular benefits.

-Steamed garlic contains allicin, which has been shown to reduce blood pressure and improve cardiovascular health.
+Steamed garlic contains allicin, which has been shown to have antimicrobial properties, potentially aiding in the prevention of infections.

 Acorn Squash